top of page

 HOW IT ALL BEGAN

-Her book Yoga for the Special Child has been published in English, Portuguese, and Chinese.
-Spanish translations will soon be available.
-The eBook is available in English.
+Her book Yoga for the Special Child is available in English, Portuguese, and Chinese, with a Spanish translation coming soon.
+The eBook version is also available in English.

 IMAGES